tommyrharper/algorand-midterm/README.md

 In EdDSA that works as follows:

-In EdDSA that works as follows:

 ### 1.2.1 Key Generation

-Given the Finite Field Fq over odd prime power, Elliptic Curve E over Fq whose group of Fq E(Fq) = 2c ELL , where ELL is a large prime and 2c is called the cofactor;
+Given the Finite Field Fq over odd prime power, Elliptic Curve E over Fq whose group of Fq E(Fq) = 2c l , where l is a large prime and 2c is called the cofactor;
-Base point B in E(Fq) with order ELL; and Cryptographic hash function H with 2b-bit outputs, where 2b-1 > q so that elements of Fq and curve points in E(Fq) can be represented by strings of b bits.
+Base point B in E(Fq) with order l; and
+Cryptographic hash function H with 2b-bit outputs, where 2b-1 > q so that elements of Fq and curve points in E(Fq) can be represented by strings of b bits.

 #### 1.2.1.1 Public Key